Neuethemes/OpenAdmin/README.md

 ## Overview

 **OpenAdmin Dashboard** is the simple lightweight and fully-featured Multi-framework web dashboard application based on latest Bootstrap4, HTML5/CSS3 and uses all it's powerful features.
-All components included in this dashboard template has been developed to bring all the potential of HTML5 and Bootstrap plus a set of new features (JS and CSS) ideal for your next dashboard admin theme or admin web app project.

-**OpenAdmin Dashboard** was developed for all type of web applications: Single Page Application (SPA), project management system, ecommerce admin dashboard, CMS, CRM, SAAS, help desk; for personal and business purposes.
+All components included in this dashboard template has been developed to bring all the potential of HTML5 and Bootstrap plus a set of new features (JS and CSS) ideal for your next dashboard admin theme or admin web app project.OpenAdmin Dashboard was developed for all type of web applications: Single Page Application (SPA), project management system, ecommerce admin dashboard, CMS, CRM, SAAS, help desk; for personal and business purposes.
 It comes with lot of ready-to-use components (widgets, forms, etc).
 It is 100% responsive and easy customizable theme.
 It gives a possibility to any developer to create modern and quality web app quickly without a hassle.

 ![divider](https://neuethemes.net/wp-content/uploads/transparent-30.png "divider")

+### Installing
+Proceed to choosen Client / Server repository and follow installation steps.

 ## Available Clients